kazurayam/UsingMaterialsInKatalonStudio/README.md

 By the term *Material* I mean any file created by the test scripts on the fly.
 A typical example of a *Material* is an image file which contains the screenshot of a Web page taken by a test case.
 Other examples of *Material* include any other types of file: a PDF file downloaded from a Web site, an Excel file created on the fly, or a JSON response for a request to some REST-API.

-The WebDriver API and Katalon Studio provide sound support for taking screenshots, downloading files, getting API response. *But they fall short of a primitive problem: in which path to save a file?* If we are to make a single file, specifying a path for it is a trivial task.
-However if we are to make multiple files repeatedly (10 times a day, for example) and if we are to review the files after the test runs, then it becomes an itchy problem how to resolve the path of *Material* files appropriately.
+The WebDriver API and Katalon Studio provide sound support for taking screenshots, downloading files, getting API response.
+But they fall short of a primitive problem: **which path to save a file as?**

+Specifying a single one-time path is trivial.
+Say, 'C:\Users\me\tmp\screenshot.png' is enough.
+However if we are to make multiple files repeatedly (10 times a day, for example) and if we want to review the files after the test runs, then it becomes an itchy problem how to resolve the path of *Material* files appropriately.

 With the `Materials` library your test script in Katalon Studio can resolve the file path in such a format: